HIDE IT: Stay Secure Outside of UBC

 Whenever possible, UBC electronic information should be accessed on campus using the ubcsecure wireless network rather than downloaded onto a device, as this significantly reduces the risk of loss or theft.
 Carrying important electronic data on a USB stick is never recommended due to the higher potential of it being lost or stolen.

-The preferred method for working remotely is to use a Virtual Desktop Interface (VDI), which creates a virtual “computer within a computer” on home desktops, laptops, tablets, and even smartphones.
-Alternatively, you can use a Virtual Private Network (VPN) connection, which uses encryption to protect data and prevent others from accessing the data that is transferred between your computer and the campus network.
+The preferred method for working remotely is to use a Virtual Private Network (VPN) connection, which uses encryption to protect data and prevent others from accessing the data that is transferred between your computer and the campus network.

-When accessing UBC electronic information, even through the methods listed above, it is important to remain aware of your surroundings and never leave devices unattended.
+When accessing UBC electronic information, even through VPN, it is important to remain aware of your surroundings and never leave devices unattended.

 2 How can I ensure my devices remain secure?